Stony Brook University: Research and development

 The Research and Development Park is on Stony Brook Road, a mile from the center of campus.
 On November 3, 2005, the university announced it had formally acquired 246 acre of the adjacent Flowerfield property, originally owned by the St. James Gyrodyne Company of America, through eminent domain, three years after the university had expressed its desire to acquire the property.

 Stony Brook is using this property as a Research and Development Park, similar to other university-affiliated science parks around the country.
 The campus will ultimately house ten new buildings.
 The first building, the Center of Excellence in Wireless and Information Technology (CEWIT), was completed in October 2008.
 CEWIT houses the world's first (and currently the largest) immersive gigapixel facility in the world, called the Reality Deck.
-In 2019, Stony Brook University celebrated the opening of its astonishing new SMART Cluster in CEWIT, a dual use GPU Cluster for both machine learning and visualization.
-The SMART Cluster is also the first hardware-accelerated ray-tracing cluster for real-time cinematic quality rendering, allowing scientists, engineers and physicians to visualize huge amounts of data in a new way..
-Construction for the Advanced Energy Research and Technology Center, designed by Flad Architects, commenced in the Summer of 2008 and is open as of spring 2010.
+In 2019, Stony Brook University celebrated the opening of its new SMART Cluster in CEWIT, a dual-use GPU cluster for both machine learning and visualization.
+The SMART Cluster is also the first hardware-accelerated ray-tracing cluster for real-time cinematic quality rendering, allowing scientists, engineers and physicians to visualize huge amounts of data in a new way.
+Construction for the Advanced Energy Research and Technology Center, designed by Flad Architects, commenced in the summer of 2008 and opened in the spring of 2010.